This article will help you:

 Consumer Reporting Agencies (CRA) like Checkr provide employment Credit Checks, which differ from credit checks for other purposes such as an annual credit reports, obtaining loans, or assessing credit scores.
 Differences include:

 - Employment Credit Checks do not contain a scoring system, such as a FICO score

 - Employment Credit Checks do not display individual account numbers of loans or revolving credit cards

 - Employment Credit Checks do not affect a person's credit score (neither a hard nor soft hit), as they are not seen as an inquiry by a financial institution to establish an account

 Before Checkr clients can order Credit Checks for employment purposes, they must go through an onsite inspection performed by a third party.
 As part of this process:

 - The third party will inspect the offices of the customer where credit reports will be ordered and reviewed.

 - The customer must state their intended business purpose for conducting credit reports.

 Several states have specific permissible reasons that employers must choose when ordering credit reports.
-See our article on state-specific permissibility for partial list of those states, but you should consult with your legal counsel to determine whether Credit Reports are permissible based on the job role and state.
+See our article on state-specific permissibility for partial list of those states, but you should consult with your legal counsel to determine whether Credit Checks are permissible based on the job role and state.

 For these reasons, Checkr does not provide an automated Adverse Action flow through the Checkr Dashboard.